transcom/mymove-docs/docs/backend/testing/acceptance-testing-payment-requests.md

 }
 ```

-The CLI will output the `moveTaskOrderID` and `mtoShipmentID` that should be use in the payload
+The CLI will output the `moveCodeOrID` and `mtoShipmentID` that should be use in the payload

 The CLI will create a payment request for the service item provided.
 You will be prompted to login as a TIO and approve the payment request.
 Once approved, you can resume the CLI which will then generate an EDI.